Skip to main content

 5. Open the command prompt in Administrator mode (Run as administrator).

-6. Change the directory to "SAM" under OpConxps installation folder.
+6. Change the directory to the SAM folder under the OpConxps installation folder.

 note

-2. On the Ready to Install the Program screen: Review the summary information.
+30. On the Ready to Install the Program screen, review the summary information.

-5. On the InstallShield Wizard Completed screen: Click Finish.
+33. On the InstallShield Wizard Completed screen, select Finish.

 note

 The installation writes the log files named SMA_OpCon_Database_Scripts_Install.log and SMA_OpCon_SAM_Server_Install.log to the Windows directory.
-Consult this file if any installation problems are suspected.
+Consult these files if any installation problems are suspected.

 SMA OpCon DDI

-The SMA OpCon DDI installation can be run independently, if desired, on the machine.
-Use the following procedure to perform a new installation or an upgrade installation on the SMA OpCon DDI.
+The SMA OpCon DDI installation can be run independently on a machine.
+Use the following procedure to perform a new installation or an upgrade.

 1. Log in as a Windows user with Local Administrative Rights.

-2. Exit all running applications on the desktop (including OpCon applications).
+2. Close all running applications on the desktop, including OpCon applications.

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-4. Run the OpCon Web Installer.exe file to download and launch the installer for the SMA OpCon DDI package.
+4. Run the OpCon Web Installer.exe file to download and open the installer for the SMA OpCon DDI package.

 SMA OpCon Schedule Import Export

-The SMA OpCon Schedule Import Export installation can be run independently, if desired, on the machine.
-Follow the procedure in this section to perform a new installation or an upgrade installation on the SMA OpCon Schedule Import Export.
+The SMA OpCon Schedule Import Export installation can be run independently on a machine.
+Follow the procedure in this section to perform a new installation or an upgrade.

 1. Log in as a Windows user with Local Administrative Rights.

-2. Exit all running applications on the desktop (including OpCon applications).
+2. Close all running applications on the desktop, including OpCon applications.

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-4. Run the OpCon Web Installer.exe file to download and launch the installer for the SMA OpCon Schedule Import Export package.
+4. Run the OpCon Web Installer.exe file to download and open the installer for the SMA OpCon Schedule Import Export package.

 Set Schedule Import Export to Run as Administrator